 Kassem, Susann.
 “The Global North in the South of Lebanon: The Practices of the United Nations Interim Force in Lebanon”, PhD thesis, Graduate Institute of International and Development Studies, 2017.

-Illustration: Reverse side of a billboard for a Hizbullah martyr on UNIFIL’s Former Funding Board.
+Front picture: Reverse side of a billboard for a Hizbullah martyr on UNIFIL’s Former Funding Board.
 South Lebanon.
 Arabic graffiti reads “Hizbullah”.
 Photo by Susann Kassem, 2016.